-Any scholarships, awards, and bursaries including band funding for Indigenous students, received during and for the 2018-2019 academic year must be declared on the financial aid application.
+Any scholarships, awards, and bursaries received during and for the 2020-2021 academic year must be declared on the Financial Aid application.
 Students are required to submit documentation showing the bursary and/or scholarship amounts.
+Indigenous students' external funding received due to Indigenous status will not be included in external scholarships.

+'''

-''' 50% of the first $15,000 scholarship amount, plus 70% of amounts higher than $15,000 will be deemed as part of students' resources. '''
+50% of the first $15,000 scholarship amount, plus 70% of amounts higher than $15,000 will be deemed as part of students' resources.

+'''